ereekaur/finance/README.md

 My own prediction for the second round is

- 60% from HALLA-AHO --> STUBB
+ 60% of votes from HALLA-AHO --> STUBB

- 50% from REHN --> STUBB
+ 50% of votes from REHN --> STUBB

- 80% from LI + OTHERS --> HAAVISTO
+ 80% of votes from LI + OTHERS --> HAAVISTO

-and using multiregression for data from past years
+Using multiregression for data from past years

 years <- c(1994, 2000, 2006, 2012)
 round1_support_A <- c(25.9, 40.0, 46.31, 36.96)